-10 Interview Questions to assess candidate cultural fit and help avoid a "BAD HIRE"
+10 Interview Questions to assess candidate cultural fit and help avoid a "OOPS!
+HIRE"

 What is most interesting in this study was the fact that only 11% of new hire failures were attributable to lack of proper functional or technical skills, yet, traditionally, that is where companies tend to spend most of their time in the interviewing process.
 The areas that contribute the most to bad hiring are with issues around motivation and attitude driven by poor alignment with the company’s work environment.
 A candidate may have the skill necessary to be successful, but do they have the will?